Simply copy and paste the following command line in your terminal to create your first Strapi project.

 All these changes in use-cases and expectations have led to a new architecture: the JAMstack.
 Front-end deployment is now completely separated from the CMS.
 Content is now served via an API.

-While traditional CMS are decreasing in popularity, headless are gaining market share.
+While traditional CMSs are decreasing in popularity, headless ones are gaining market share.
 Having an API-first CMS designed for modern, omnichannel, digital experiences, offers unlimited possibilities for content.

 Strapi, Headless CMS, and JAMstack in Google Trends